 Cabernet, Pinot Grigio, IPA or Lemon Drop, perhaps this committee is for you!
 The Libations Committee will plan at least three libation education (and enjoyment!) themed events.

-Moms on the Move/New Moms (Weekend & Weekday)
+Moms on the Move/New Moms - Weekend & Weekday (March General Meeting)

 This group is especially for moms with children under 5 years old.
 Activities throughout the year include play dates at the park or in members' homes, organized events, and other mom-and-kid friendly fun.
 Events should vary to be during the week as well as weekends to try and accommodate all schedules.